 In the Rules of Procedure of the Prize, you will find a list of possible nominators.
 This list is not exhaustive.

 The Foundation’s Board selects the Laureate on the basis of the report of an independent Selection Committee.

 To guarantee both a certain degree of renewal and the required continuity, the composition of the Selection Committee is modified slightly every time the Prize is awarded.

 The following questions guide the Selection Committee throughout the process:

 Three or four finalists receive a visit of a delegation of the Selection Committee.

 Four finalists have been selected for the KBF Africa Prize 2020-2021.
-Field visits have been postponed due to the worldwide COVID-19 pandemic, and are now tentatively scheduled early 2021.
+Field visits have been postponed due to the worldwide COVID-19 pandemic, and are now tentatively scheduled for mid-2021.

 To stay informed about news from our partners and new calls for proposalsSubscribe to the newsletter